codler/jQuery-Css3-Finalize/README.markdown

 #### Some notes
 * The script can only read link-tags where it source are from same domain.
 Except for local files in IE 7.
-* Link-tags cannot be read on webkit and opera on local files.
+* Link-tags cannot be read on webkit and Opera on local files.
 * It seems IE8 strips out attributes on invalid value on known property in style-tag.

 ## cssHooks (jQuery 1.4.3+)